 As I’ve had a lot of new likes over on Facebook and many more viewers of my blog, I wanted to share a bit about the background to creating my pieces and the things which inspire and drive me.

 Practically all of the material I use is reclaimed/recycled or found.
 There’s more than enough natural material in existence without the need for more quarrying.
 I spend hours and days on beautiful beaches (mainly around Cornwall and East Lothian- the main image is from a recent trip to Tyninghame Beach in East Lothian) collecting gifts from the sea such as stones and driftwood.
 I also seek out disused slate quarries.
 These long-forgotten places offer up some beautiful natural pieces of slate.
+In addition, I collect piles of disused slate and stone whenever this is offered to me and have a collection of material ranging from reclaimed building cladding to snooker table bases.

 My pieces are inspired by nature, archaeology, folklore, heritage and the magick of the British Isles- subjects which I have been fascinated with all of my life.
 As well as traditional designs, I also offer my own artistic and drawing skills and welcome commissions and ideas for pieces.